 In order to do that please follow the following steps:

-- Log into the two other locations (as an admin) and go to Account and settings > Watch list
+- Go to the two other locations (as an admin) and go to Settings > Building security > Configure watchlists.

 As a general note, the system is very flexible and will allow for many configurations:

 - You can create lists that are linked to some of your locations only (not all)